arduino/docs-content/content/hardware/09.kits/maker/discovery-bundle/tutorials/matter-smart-thermostat/matter-smart-thermostat.md

 ---
-title: Matter Smart Thermostat with the Arduino Matter Discovery Bundle
+title: Matter Smart Thermostat with Discovery Bundle
 difficulty: intermediate
 description: Learn how to build a Matter-enabled smart thermostat using Arduino Nano Matter and Modulino.
 tags: